Eva Perón: Argentina and Latin America

-In the book Eva Perón: The Myths of a Woman, cultural anthropologist Julie M. Taylor claims that Evita has remained important in Argentina due to the combination of three unique factors:
+In the book Eva Perón: The Myths of a Woman, cultural anthropologist Julie M. Taylor claims that Eva Perón has remained important in Argentina due to the combination of three unique factors:

-Taylor argues that the fourth factor in Evita's continued importance in Argentina relates to her status as a dead woman and the power that death holds over the public imagination.
-Taylor suggests that Evita's embalmed corpse is analogous to the incorruptibility of various Catholic saints, such as Bernadette Soubirous, and has powerful symbolism within the largely Catholic cultures of Latin America:
+Taylor argues that the fourth factor in Eva Perón's continued importance in Argentina relates to her status as a dead woman and the power that death holds over the public imagination.
+Taylor suggests that Perón's embalmed corpse is analogous to the incorruptibility of various Catholic saints, such as Bernadette Soubirous, and has powerful symbolism within the largely Catholic cultures of Latin America:

-John Balfour was the British ambassador in Argentina during the Perón regime, and describes Evita's popularity:
+John Balfour was the British ambassador in Argentina during the Perón regime, and describes Eva Perón's popularity:

-In 2011, two giant murals of Evita were unveiled on the building facades of the current Ministry of Social Development, located on 9 de Julio Avenue.
+In 2011, two giant murals of Eva Perón were unveiled on the building facades of the current Ministry of Social Development, located on 9 de Julio Avenue.
 The works were painted by Argentine artist Alejandro Marmo.
-On 26 July 2012, to commemorate the sixtieth anniversary of Evita's death, notes were issued in a value of 100 pesos.
-The controversial effigy of Julio Argentino Roca was replaced by that of Eva Duarte, making her the first actual woman to be featured on the currency of Argentina.
+On 26 July 2012, to commemorate the sixtieth anniversary of Eva Perón's death, notes were issued in a value of 100 pesos.
+The controversial effigy of Julio Argentino Roca was replaced by that of Eva Perón, making her the first woman to be featured on the currency of Argentina.
 The image in the notes is based on a 1952 design, whose sketch was found in the Mint, made by the engraver Sergio Pilosio with artist Roger Pfund.
 The printing totals 20 million notes; it is not clear whether the government will replace the notes that feature Roca and the Conquest of the Desert.